 I am a textile and mixed media artist who has a background in painting.
-I recently completed an extended textile art course from 2014 to 2016 which gave me the foundation to develop my practice in this area.
-However, over the years I have explored lots of creative arts such as ceramics, art journaling and the more traditional fields of embroidery which have all given me different skills to help influence my work.
+An extended textile art course from 2014 to 2016 gave me the foundation to develop my practice in this area.
+However, over the years I have explored lots of creative arts such as ceramics, art journaling and the more traditional fields of embroidery which have given me different skills to employ in my work.

 I am deeply interested in synthesis – the bringing together of materials and ideas to create something new.
 This is what drives me and is the reason for developing my art-making.
 There are so many possibilities.
 I have always loved paper from being a small child and continue to use a lot in my work, combining it with fabrics, threads and other things.

 My inspiration often comes from nature.
 I live in West Yorkshire looking over to the Pennines, and the landscape is both interesting and ever-changing.
 However, I am drawn to the smaller things around me.
 A camera is a constant companion with which to record and remember that which doesn’t find its way back to my studio!

 I have displayed work as part of a group at the NEC, Birmingham in 2015 and 2016, and have been a demonstrator for ‘Stitching, Sewing and Hobbycrafts’ ICHF show in Manchester 2017 and National Exhibition Centre, Birmingham, 2018.

-I am also the founder member of ‘Hillstone Fibre Arts’ who will be having their first exhibition at Harrogate in May 2017.
+I am also the founder member of ‘Hillstone Fibre Arts’ who had their first exhibition at Harrogate in May 2017.